canright/canright-cli/README.md

 #### Notes:

-server.js demonstrates usage.
+The main server module demonstrates usage.
 It is a minimum express web server that:

 1. requires the CLI module.
 2. streams the logger (morgan) to cli.log rather than directly to the console.